meltano/sdk/cookiecutter/target-template/{{cookiecutter.target_id}}/README.md

 {{ cookiecutter.target_id }} --about
 ```

+### Configure using environment variables

+This Singer target will automatically import any environment variables within the working directory's
+`.env` if the `--config=ENV` is provided, such that config values will be considered if a matching
+environment variable is set either in the terminal context or in the `.env` file.

 ### Source Authentication and Authorization

 - [ ] `Developer TODO:` If your target requires special access on the source system, or any special authentication requirements, provide those here.